DrPepperNo1/starter-hugo-academic/content/project/nilm/index.md

 To solve the problem of imbalanced data, I have been attempting to substitute the previous Binary Cross Entropy loss function to Weighted Cross Entropy together with selecting some appliances with longer operating time for prediction.
 I also wanted to use data augmentation to populate the data of appliances with shorter run times.

 Related work is still in progress...

+> Updated on July 2, 2022
+> The improved network has been being trained on the training set for more than ten hours.
+The intermediate training results show that the performance of the network on the validation set is improving.
+If the network's final performance is relatively good, I plan to publish my original results in the form of a paper.

 ## GROUPMEMBERS' WORK